op7ic/BlueTeam.Lab/README.md

 - How to find SKUs for specific deployment?
   - Use Azure command ```az vm list-skus --location westeurope --all --output table``` to find SKUs which are available for your deployment.

+- I get ``` Max retries exceeded with url: /wsman``` and then connection gets refused when building a system.
+  - Unfortunately winrm limitations means that, on occasion, winrm will simply stop working as expected and instead connections will freeze up so that scripts can't be executed properly.
+Rerun ```terraform apply -auto-approve``` to repair damaged host.

 # Sources of Inspiration and Thanks